About CAFE

 What is the CAFE RCC?

 The CAFE Research Coordinating Center (CAFE RCC) is a three-year cooperative agreement between the Boston University School of Public Health, the Harvard T.H.
 Chan School of Public Health, and the National Institutes of Health.
-The CAFE RCC aims to Convene, Accelerate, Foster, and Expand the climate and health community of practice, both in the US and globally.
+The CAFE RCC aims to Convene, Accelerate, Foster, and Expand the health and extreme weather community of practice, both in the US and globally.

-Who is the Climate and Health community of practice (COP)?
+Who is the Health and Extreme Weather community of practice (COP)?

-The Climate and Health community of practice is anyone interested in climate and health, including researchers, government agencies, NGOs, community-based organizations, industry, or foundations.
+The Health and Extreme Weather community of practice is anyone interested in the intersection of extreme weather and health, including researchers, government agencies, NGOs, community-based organizations, industry, or foundations.

 How can I join the community of practice (COP)?

-Anyone interested in climate and health can become a member of our COP by completing our intake form here.
+Anyone interested in joining our community can become a member of our COP by completing our intake form here.

 What can I do for/with the CAFE RCC?

-Join our COP through the intake form and participate in surveys.
+Join our Community of Practice through the intake form and participate in surveys.
 Sign up for the annual meeting, suggest topics, lead sessions, provide training materials, contribute data to the Harvard Dataverse, mentor ESIs, and engage on social media.

 What can the CAFE RCC provide for me?

-- Free/low-cost climate and health educational resources (including available online courses, texts, and podcasts), with new content coming soon
+• Free/low-cost educational resources (including available online courses, texts, and podcasts), with new content coming soon

 What data management help will and will not be provided by the CAFE RCC?